 How to Renew US Passport in a Short period:

-What if you are unable to wait 18 weeks to get a renewed passport?
+What if you are unable to wait up to 8 to 11 weeks to get a renewed passport?
 It is always best to be cautious and apply well in advance.
 But, don’t worry; there is a way to “cut in line” and get your passport renewed quickly.
 Here’s how you can renew your passport quickly.

 In three ways, you can expedite your passport renewal process,